-3.5 Deputy Director of Estates and Facilities
+3.5 Deputy Director of Estates and Facilities/Head of Capital Infrastructure

-The Deputy Director of Estates and Facilities is accountable to the Director of Estates and Facilities for ensuring that this Policy and appropriate procedures and systems are in place to ensure that all contractors' activities are conducted safely and in compliance with current legislation, regulations and good practice.
+The Deputy Director of Estates and Facilities/Head of Capital Infrastructure are accountable to the Director of Estates and Facilities for ensuring that this Policy and appropriate procedures and systems are in place to ensure that all contractors' activities are conducted safely and in compliance with current legislation, regulations, and good practice.

-The Deputy Director of Estates and Facilities shall ensure that regular audits are undertaken regarding the management of contractors including regular checks on adherence to the Trust Policies and Procedures.
+The Deputy Director of Estates and Facilities/Head of Capital Infrastructure shall ensure that regular audits are undertaken regarding the management of contractors including regular checks on adherence to the Trust Policies and Procedures.